Weakly modular graphs and nonpositive curvature: Dual Polar Graphs

-In this section, we investigate dual polar graphs, i.e., the collinearity graphs of dual polar spaces, whose definition was given in Subsection \ref{prel:dps}.
+In this chapter, we investigate dual polar graphs, i.e., the collinearity graphs of dual polar spaces, whose definition was given in Subsection \ref{prel:dps}.
 We refine the classical characterization of dual polar graphs given by P. Cameron \cite{Ca} and show that dual polar graphs constitute a natural subclass of weakly modular graphs.
 We also present a completely different and simplified approach (based on our local-to-global characterization of weakly modular graphs) to the characterization of locally dual polar spaces provided in a seminal paper by A.\ Brouwer and A.\ Cohen \cite{BroCo}.
-Finally, these results are used in the next Section \ref{sec:swm}: in that section, the dual polar gated subgraphs of swm-graphs define the cell structure of cell complexes of those graphs.
+Finally, these results are used in the next chapter: in Chapter~\ref{sec:swm}, the dual polar gated subgraphs of swm-graphs define the cell structure of cell complexes of those graphs.

-\subsection{Main results}
+\section{Main results}

 According to Cameron \cite{Ca}, the dual polar spaces can be characterized by the conditions (A1)-(A5), rephrased in \cite{BaCh} in the following (more suitable to our context) way: